hiephamk/Web_PHP_Group_13/README.md

 ## Features

-In this section, list and describe the features or functionality that you are working on.
-You can use checkboxes to track the progress of each feature.
+In this section, list and describe the features or functionality that we are working on.

 - [x] Feature 1 (Nguyen Dinh Khanh Chi): Products management (View, Insert, Update, Delete)
 - [ ] Feature 2 (Vu Quang Dan): Feedback & request for Contact page